hollyxu/facebookfocused/README.md

-# Facebook for Chat Only
+# Facebook Focused

-A Google Chrome extension to allow you to use Facebook chat while avoiding distractions from the Facebook news feed.
+A Google Chrome extension that empowers you to use Facebook for chat and work purposes without having to worry about being distracted by the Facebook news feed, timeline, or notifications.

 ## What exactly does this do?

-* Redirect all visits to Facebook to facebook.com/messages
+* Any visits to Facebook will be directed to the Messages page
-* Hide the searchbar and all notifications
+* Distracting elements like notifications and news feed are hidden
-* Remove the newsfeed ticker on the sidebar
+* Users can restore Facebook for a limited time to perform focused work

 ## Installation